 According to the U.S. Bureau of Labor Statistics (BLS), the job growth for social workers was anticipated to be faster than average among all occupations from 2018 to 2028, with an average growth of 6%.
 The annual salary for these professionals varies by area of specialization.
 As of May 2018, mental health and substance abuse social workers earned a median annual wage of $44,840 .
 Also as of May 2018, those in healthcare earned a median annual wage of $56,200 , while child, family and school social workers earned a median annual salary of $46,270 .
 The BLS reported that the median salary for all social workers was $49,470 annually, as of 2018.

 Managers in nonprofit organizations have similar roles to their counterparts in the business community.
 They direct operations, make broad planning decisions, implement organization-wide strategies and manage other employees.
 They also engage in fundraising activities, one of the key determinants in organizational success.

 Outlook and Salary Information

-Employment for social and community service managers, which includes nonprofit managers, was projected to see 10% growth in employment from 2014 to 2024, according to the BLS.
+Employment for social and community service managers, which includes nonprofit managers, was projected to see a much faster than average growth of 13% in employment from 2018 to 2028, according to the BLS.
 This projected growth is an effect of the field's high turnover caused by low compensation as well as an increasing need for services due to demographic changes.
-According to the BLS, the median wage for social and community service managers was $63,530 in 2015.
+According to the BLS, the median wage for social and community service managers was $65,320 in 2018.

 Social workers may work to help students with personal, academic or behavioral issues, or individuals with mental health or substance abuse disorders.
 Nonprofit managers work for nonprofit organizations and try to raise public awareness for their organization, raise funds, and oversee the organization's operations.
 A degree in social services or public administration can lead to a career in these fields, although additional education and a license may be necessary for those who decide to pursue a career in social work.